 Great writing can connect with your audience, so it’s only natural that you should be gearing your updates toward the audiences on your social media platforms.
 Even though Facebook, LinkedIn and Twitter tend to get lumped into the same general category of marketing, they are actually quite different.
-The audiences and the platforms call for slightly different types of writing.
+The audiences and the platforms call for slightly different types of writing for social media.

 This is one of the biggest reasons to avoid posting the same updates across the board.
 Marketers like to save time but crafting one update for Facebook, LinkedIn and Twitter can make your social media marketing efforts fall flat.

 Does this mean that you need to go out and find (or create) three or four separate resources to share each day?
-No. But it does mean that you need to take the time to customize your writing style to your audience.
+No. But it does mean that you need to take the time to customize your writing style to your audience (check out my social media style guide for more advice!).

 Here’s a real live example of how I did just that with my colleague Joellyn Sargent’s recent post about social media and B2B Branding.
 Using the Buffer tool, I’m able to schedule multiple updates for platforms but still maintain the option for customizing each update.